NaosaikaDevelopment/LAPAI_Project_Experimental/README.md

     return datetime.now().astimezone().isoformat()
 ```

+in case like you had plenty of tooks you make, not too wory it is have the ranking system(this possible because the tools information is easy to control the noise) so the tool will not directly add to model, just top 5 of the ranking system

 So i didn't add just that, you doesn't need to hardcoded everything as i say here some addons function hardcoded generic contract:

 ### 1.